MicrosoftDocs/fabric-docs/docs/admin/fabric-switch.md

 4. Select **Apply**.

 >[!NOTE]
->The *Delegate settings to other admins* option, isn't available because its automatically delegated to capacity admins.
+>The *Delegate settings to other admins* option, isn't available because it's automatically delegated to capacity admins.

 ### Enable for a capacity